 What Causes Thickening Of The Endometrial Lining?

 Thickened endometrium is also known as endometrial hyperplasia.
 Since endometrial hyperplasia is connected with hormones, the condition is more common during menopausal phase.
 Estrogen is required to buildup the uterus lining and progesterone supports it.
-When there is excessive secretion of estrogen with insufficient progesterone level, there is abundant overgrowth of endometrial cells resulting in abnormal thickening of endometrium.

 Symptoms Of Thickened Endometrium